Christian Bethancourt Player Props: Rays vs. Braves

-The Tampa Bay Rays, including Christian Bethancourt (.333 slugging percentage in past 10 games, including zero home run), battle starter Charlie Morton and the Atlanta Braves at Tropicana Field, Friday at 6:40 PM ET.
+On Sunday, Christian Bethancourt (.294 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 1:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Phillies.
+He had a hitless performance in his most recent game (0-for-2) against the Braves.

 Christian Bethancourt Game Info & Props vs. the Braves